UPDATED for ONLINE 3/15/20

 - Log in to Zoom in a browser, and go to your Settings>In Meeting(Basic).
 Set Screensharing to All Participants, and turn on Nonverbal Feedback.

 - Issue a Zoom meeting invitation in your pod’s Slack channel.
-Be sure to activate recording.
+Be sure to activate recording; cloud recording is recommended.
 Text Prof. Hertzberg at 303 817 0967 if there is a problem.

 - Take attendance and keep track of presenters, and send who presented and who was present to Prof. H and Behruz after class.

 - Time each speaker.
-Give them a signal close to the end of their time (7 minutes for Design Review) to let them know time is running out.
-Stand up next to them to let them know if they have gone over time.
+Give them a signal close to the end of their time (9 minutes for presentation, 7 minutes for discussion) to let them know time is running out.

 - Moderate questions: Ask participants to use the ‘raise your hand’ button in Zoom.
 Remind pod of critique structure: